black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Modern-JavaScript-Methods-by-Building-Football-Team-Cards/README.md

 # Step 46
 Add a new case for "goalkeeper" that checks if player.position equals "goalkeeper" following the same pattern as the previous step.

+# Step 47
+The final step is to add a default clause if none of the other case clauses match the user selection.

+For the default clause, call the setPlayerCards function without any arguments passed in.

+Test out your dropdown menu, and you should see the player cards be filtered out by position or nickname.